rave-ieeg/rave-ieeg.github.io/posts/installation/installation.md

 ## Step 1: Install prerequisites

 ::: {.alert .alert-warning role="alert"}
-Please please please, read and install the prerequisites.
+Please read and install the prerequisites.

 ❗The most common installation problem is that the prerequisites are not installed.❗

-❗❗❗If your installation fails, there's a 99.9% chance that the prerequisites are missing.❗❗❗
 :::

-First, choose your operating system below to start:
+Choose your operating system:

 ```{=html}
 <!--